Embodied Cognition: What It Is & Why It's Important

 Posted Feb 20, 2012

-I recently conducted the following interview with Dr. Andrew Wilson and Dr. Sabrina Golonka in regards to embodied cognition.
-Together, they write the popular blog PyschScienceNotes [here] as well as tweeting as @PsychScientist.
-Given their willingness to often blog and tweet on this topic, I reached out to them to offer everyone some basics on what embodied cognition is, what it is not, and why it is important—to everyone.
-Enjoy!
+I recently conducted the following interview with Dr. Andrew Wilson and Dr. Sabrina Golonka, authors of the popular blog PyschScienceNotes, about embodied cognition.
+I reached out to them to offer everyone some basics on what embodied cognition is, what it is not, and why it is important.

 What embodied cognition is not